Jesus: Public ministry

-The Synoptics depict two distinct geographical settings in Jesus' ministry.
+The Synoptics depict two distinct geographical settings in Jesus's ministry.
 The first takes place north of Judea, in Galilee, where Jesus conducts a successful ministry, and the second shows Jesus rejected and killed when he travels to Jerusalem.
 Often referred to as "rabbi", Jesus preaches his message orally.
-Notably, Jesus forbids those who recognize him as the messiah to speak of it, including people he heals and demons he exorcises (see Messianic Secret).

-John depicts Jesus' ministry as largely taking place in and around Jerusalem, rather than in Galilee; and Jesus' divine identity is openly proclaimed and immediately recognized.
+Jesus forbids those who recognize him as the messiah to speak of it, including people he heals and demons he exorcises (see Messianic Secret).
+John depicts Jesus's ministry as largely taking place in and around Jerusalem, rather than in Galilee, and Jesus's divine identity is openly proclaimed and immediately recognized.

 Scholars divide the ministry of Jesus into several stages.
 The Galilean ministry begins when Jesus returns to Galilee from the Judaean Desert after rebuffing the temptation of Satan.
 Jesus preaches around Galilee, and in Matthew 4:18–20, his first disciples, who will eventually form the core of the early Church, encounter him and begin to travel with him.
-This period includes the Sermon on the Mount, one of Jesus' major discourses, as well as the calming of the storm, the feeding of the 5,000, walking on water and a number of other miracles and parables.
+This period includes the Sermon on the Mount, one of Jesus's major discourses, as well as the calming of the storm, the feeding of the 5,000, walking on water and other miracles and parables.
 It ends with the Confession of Peter and the Transfiguration.

-As Jesus travels towards Jerusalem, in the Perean ministry, he returns to the area where he was baptized, about a third of the way down from the Sea of Galilee along the Jordan River.
-The final ministry in Jerusalem begins with Jesus' triumphal entry into the city on Palm Sunday.
+As Jesus travels towards Jerusalem, in the Perean ministry, he returns to the area where he was baptized, about a third of the way down from the Sea of Galilee along the Jordan.
+The final ministry in Jerusalem begins with Jesus's triumphal entry into the city on Palm Sunday.
 In the Synoptic Gospels, during that week Jesus drives the money changers from the Second Temple and Judas bargains to betray him.
 This period culminates in the Last Supper and the Farewell Discourse.

 Disciples and followers

 Near the beginning of his ministry, Jesus appoints twelve apostles.
-In Matthew and Mark, despite Jesus only briefly requesting that they join him, Jesus' first four apostles, who were fishermen, are described as immediately consenting, and abandoning their nets and boats to do so.
-In John, Jesus' first two apostles were disciples of John the Baptist.
+In Matthew and Mark, despite Jesus only briefly requesting that they join him, Jesus's first four apostles, who were fishermen, are described as immediately consenting, and abandoning their nets and boats to do so.
+In John, Jesus's first two apostles were disciples of John the Baptist.
 The Baptist sees Jesus and calls him the Lamb of God; the two hear this and follow Jesus.
 In addition to the Twelve Apostles, the opening of the passage of the Sermon on the Plain identifies a much larger group of people as disciples.
 Also, in Luke 10:1–16 Jesus sends 70 or 72 of his followers in pairs to prepare towns for his prospective visit.
 They are instructed to accept hospitality, heal the sick, and spread the word that the Kingdom of God is coming.

-In Mark, the disciples are notably obtuse.
-They fail to understand Jesus' miracles, his parables, or what "rising from the dead" means.
-When Jesus is later arrested, they desert him.